-Support Structures Play a Vital Role in Online Learning
+Support Plays a Vital Role in Online Learning

 Dr. Kathryn Kennedy has over 15 years of experience in online, blended, and digital learning in PreK-12, higher education, and beyond.
 Her work is focused at the intersection of research, practice, and policy.
 She owns and operates her own consulting firm that is currently helping inform PLTW’s current and future teaching and learning experiences.